moralwintertiger/inside-outside-image-classifier/README.md

 # Overview:

--This repo contains an inside-versus-outside image classifier as well as the code used to build the classifier and a script to run inference on single images from the command line.
+This repo contains an inside-versus-outside image classifier as well as the code used to build the classifier and a script to run inference on single images from the command line.

 -All images were collected from youtube videos (via youtube-8m).

 -Inside versus outside videos were collected based on associated category tags (for example 'skiing' category videos were collected as 'outside').
 A full list of inside versus outside categories can be found in inside-categories.txt and outside-categories.txt.

 -For each image, .5 frames per second were collected as pngs.

 -3500 images per class were used to fine-tune the Resnet34 convnet, provided by FastAI and Pytorch.
+Model was trained for 5 epochs, unfrozen, and trained for one additional epoch, with learning rate determined by the lr_find method.

 -Fine-tuned model is included in this repo.
 Final model accuracy on an image validation set is ~98.4%.

 # Requirements